The History of the 4th of July and Why We Celebrate It

 You may wonder, “Why do we celebrate the 4th of July?
 What does it mean?”
 Well, this day is incredibly significant in American history, as it marks the day the United States officially became its own nation.
 The Declaration of Independence was adopted on July 4th, 1776—and thus, America was born.
 American citizens celebrate America’s birthday with festivals, parades, fireworks, barbecues, fireworks, sparklers, and other festive activities.

-4th of July history: from colonies to country
+4th of July history: From colonies to country

-In order to fully understand the significance of Independence Day and what happened in 1776, we need to back in history a bit.
+In order to fully understand the significance of Independence Day and what happened in 1776, we need to go back in history a bit.
 Before America was its own country, it was comprised of 13 colonies established by Great Britain.
 The first colony was settled in Jamestown, Virginia, in 1607.
 European countries, especially Great Britain, continued to colonize America throughout the 17th century and a good portion of the 18th century.
 By 1775, an estimated 2.5 million settlers lived in the 13 colonies: New Hampshire, Massachusetts, Connecticut, Rhode Island, Delaware, New York, New Jersey, Pennsylvania, Maryland, Virginia, North Carolina, South Carolina, and Georgia.

 Tensions starting brewing when Great Britain began passing legislation that gave it more control within the colonies, especially when it came to taxing the colonists.
 The Crown was in debt after the French and Indian War, so it started taxing the American colonies to increase revenues.
-The passage of legislation including the Stamp Act in March 1765, The Townshend Acts in June and July of 1767, and the Tea Act of 1773 forced colonists to pay more money to Great Britain—even though the colonies didn’t have a say in the Crown’s policies.
-This became known as taxation without representation, and quickly became a heated pillar in the foundation of the American Revolution.
+The passage of legislation including the Stamp Act in March 1765, the Townshend Acts in June and July of 1767, and the Tea Act of 1773 forced colonists to pay more money to Great Britain—even though the colonies didn’t have a say in the Crown’s policies.
+This became known as taxation without representation and quickly became a heated pillar in the foundation of the American Revolution.

 Events such as the Boston Massacre and the Boston Tea Party further escalated tensions between British occupiers and American colonists.
 Those tensions exploded in April 1775 when the Battles of Lexington and Concord broke out in Massachusetts as British forces attempted to confiscate weapons from the colonists.
 It was the first time colonial militias battled British troops, and thus, the American Revolutionary War began.

 Fast-forward to a June 1776 Continental Congress meeting in Philadelphia.
-Here, Virginia statesman Richard Henry Lee proposes a motion for the colonies to declare independence from Britain.
+Here, Virginia statesman Richard Henry Lee proposed a motion for the colonies to declare independence from Britain.
 A committee was formed to draft an official independence document, which became known as the Declaration of Independence.
 On July 2nd, 1776, Lee’s motion for independence was approved.
 Two days later, on July 4th, 1776, the Declaration of Independence was officially adopted—and America became a free nation.
 Here are more Declaration of Independence facts that may surprise you—even if you’re a history buff.
 After declaring independence, America continued to fight in the Revolutionary War and officially defeated Great Britain in September 1783.

 Interesting 4th of July facts every American should know